Variation of magnetic properties of Sr$_2$FeMoO$_6$ due to oxygen vacancies: X-ray absorption and XMCD spectra

 Indeed, the full explanation of the experimental spectra is only possible by taking into account these crystal imperfections.
-The Fe \Ledge[3] x-ray absorption spectrum for left circularly polarized light ($\sigma^+$) possesses four major fine structures $a$, $b$, $c$ and $d$ (see Fig.~\ref{Fe_XMCD}).
-We found that the calculations for the ideal crystal structure with the Fe$^{3+}$ ground state solution (dashed blue line) provides the x-ray absorption intensity $\sigma^+$ only at the major peaks $b$, $c$, and $d$ and do not reproduce the low energy shoulder (peak $a$) as well as the low energy peak $e$ at the \Ledge[2] edge.
+The Fe \Ledge[3] x-ray absorption spectrum for left circularly polarized light ($\sigma^+$) possesses four major fine structures \textit{a}, \textit{b}, \textit{c} and \textit{d} (\fref{Fe_XMCD}).
+We found that the calculations for the ideal crystal structure with the Fe$^{3+}$ ground state solution (dashed blue line) provides the x-ray absorption intensity $\sigma^+$ only at the major peaks \textit{b}, \textit{c}, and \textit{d} and do not reproduce the low energy shoulder (peak \textit{a}) as well as the low energy peak \textit{e} at the \Ledge[2] edge.
 The calculations with the Fe$^{3+}$ solution produce only one high energy peak structure in the \Ledge[3] $\sigma^-$ spectrum (middle panel).
 However, the experimental measurements exhibit a double-peak structure.
-The x-ray absorption from the Fe2 atoms with the oxygen vacancy (solid red line) contributes to the low energy peak of $\sigma^-$ absorption (see Fig.~\ref{Fe_XMCD}).
+The x-ray absorption from the Fe2 atoms with the oxygen vacancy nearby (solid red line) contributes to the low energy peak of $\sigma^-$ absorption (\fref{Fe_XMCD}).
 The relative intensity of the peaks depends on the relative concentration of the Fe1 and Fe2 ions in SFMO, in other words, the concentration of defects such as oxygen vacancies.
 It is similar for the oxygen \Kedge edge.
-The calculations including an oxygen vacancy are in better agreement with the experimental measurements in the x-ray absorption as well as in the XMCD (see Fig.~\ref{O_K}).
+The calculations including an oxygen vacancy are in better agreement with the experimental measurements in the x-ray absorption as well as in the XMCD (\fref{O_K}).

-In contrast, the XAS and XMCD spectra at the Mo \Ledge[2,3] and \Medge[2,3] edges are less sensitive for the crystal defects.
-For both edges the agreement with the experimental measurements is quite good (see Figs.~\ref{Mo_L23} and \ref{Mo_M23}) \cite{Kanchana2007prb}.
+The XAS and XMCD spectra at the Mo \Ledge[2,3] and \Medge[2,3] edges are less sensitive for the crystal defects.
+For both edges the agreement with the experimental measurements \cite{Kanchana2007prb} is quite good and independent from the concentration of oxygen vacancies (see SI, figures S4 and S5).